inkVerb/Guru/201-shell/Lesson-02.md

 `rm newdir`

-*Note the error message even though directory is empry*
+*Note the error message about directories*

 `cd newdir`